-Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older
+Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older International Applicants: BC Grade 12 Graduation (or equivalent)

 - 1. Admission to a program at Langara College does not guarantee registration in required courses. - 2.
 Students interested in the program are strongly encouraged to check individual course prerequisites and submit relevant documents to Registrar & Enrolment Services well in advance of the registration period. - 3.
 Students admitted to this program may need to take one or more additional English courses in order to meet the prerequisite requirements of the English courses required in this program.